Yurik72/ESPHap/README.md

     digitalWrite(led_gpio, value.bool_value?HIGH:LOW);
 }
 ```
 optionally implement notify function, which is neccessary to inform Apple about device state changes.
-This is must for accessories like termostat , for instance for the LightBulb we can notify about power state On/Off , which is bool value true/false
+This is must for accessories like termostat, for instance for the LightBulb we can notify about power state On/Off, which is bool value true/false
 ```c
 void notify_hap(){
 homekit_characteristic_t * ch= homekit_service_characteristic_by_type(hapservice, HOMEKIT_CHARACTERISTIC_ON);
  HAP_NOTIFY_CHANGES(bool, ch, <new bool value>, 0)
  }
  ```
- To get characteristic , API function homekit_service_characteristic_by_type should be used.
+ To get characteristic, API function homekit_service_characteristic_by_type should be used.
  First parameter is pointer to the hapservice (from the setup), second is characteristic type

  4. Loop function